 My own experience working through grief.

-This year has been a roller coaster.
-In the space of six months, I lost not only my grandfather but also my grandmother, both of whom played a big roll in my life growing up.
+Twenty nineteen was a roller coaster of emotions.
+In the short space of six weeks, I lost not only my grandfather but also my grandmother, both of whom played a big role in my life growing up.
 I went from having four grandparents to having just two in the first half of the year alone.
 Before then I had only experienced intense grief a few times in my life, one of which was the loss of our family pet.

 There comes a point where you begin to take those around you for granted.
 They’ve always been there, so surely they’ll always be there, right?
 Although I knew death was a reality that we all had to face one day, I hadn’t expected it so soon.
 Especially not for my grandfather.

-Towards the end, not even the strongest syringe driver (my grandfather ended up with two) was able to relieve their pain.
+Towards the end, not even the strongest syringe driver was able to relieve their pain.
 Then the rattle starts and just when you think that’s it, their heart marches on.
 Until it doesn’t anymore.
 Their breathing slows, then stops and you hold your own breath waiting for their next.
 When it doesn’t come, your heart plummets into your gut and you begin to wonder how you’ll ever get over this.

 One thing I don’t see a lot of people talk about is the feeling of relief coupled with intense guilt.
-Anyone who has ever watched a loved one die will understand exactly what I mean when I talk about relief and the guilt that seems to follow.
-You’re relieved that they’re no longer suffering, not that they’re dead, but your mind can’t quite focus to separate the two.
-This has personally drove me into a negative thought pattern that goes something like this;
+Anyone who has ever watched a loved one die will understand exactly what I mean when I talk about relief.
+You’re relieved that they’re no longer suffering, but your mind can’t quite focus to separate the two.
+And you find yourself wondering why you don’t care more.

 Of course, these thoughts are purely my brain struggling to understand my own grief, and entirely false.
 Of course I cared!
 I grieved from the moment I found out about their illnesses and I’m still grieving.
 My grief has just been manifested in a different way and spread out over a longer period of time.